-The day of the worker is very important at the level of ecommerce of experiences, since it is proven that the workers feel happy on this holiday and usually go out to pay homage.
+The day of the worker is very important at the level of ecommerce of experiences.
+It’s proven that workers feel a bit happier on this holiday and usually go out to pay homage.
 If you sell experiences such as movie tickets or concerts, this is your chance!

-It is celebrated on November 11 of each year, and the date (11/11) because the number 1 represents a single person.
+It is celebrated on November 11th each year (11/11), because the number 1 represents a single person.

-Recently, the party has become one of the leading days of online commerce in the world.
+Recently, this celebration has become one of the leading days of online commerce in the world.
 So power your products with special campaigns for this day!

-The counterpart of black friday for online shopping born a decade ago, and is becoming increasingly famous in the ecommerce world.
-See what your competition does and… Imitate them!
+The counterpart of Black Friday was born a decade ago, and is becoming increasingly famous in the ecommerce world.
+See what your competition does and use it to your advantage!

 Patrick Foster is a writer and ecommerce expert from Ecommerce Tips — an industry-leading ecommerce blog that shares the latest insights from the sector, spanning everything from business growth hacks, to product development.
 Check out the latest posts on Twitter @myecommercetips.